Director, Bar Passage Initiatives

 Co-Director, Center for Ethical Formation & Legal Education Reform

-Professor Benjamin Madison serves as director of the Center for Advocacy and co-director of the Center for Ethical Formation & Legal Education Reform.
+Professor Benjamin Madison serves as director of the Bar Passage Initiatives and co-director of the Center for Ethical Formation & Legal Education Reform.
 His pretrial practice casebook, Civil Procedure for All States: A Context and Practice Casebook (2012), has drawn praise as one of the first casebooks designed according to the recommendations of the Carnegie Institute in its groundbreaking work, Educating Lawyers (2007).

 Educating Tomorrow’s Lawyers, an initiative of the Institute for the Advancement of the Legal Profession, elected Madison a Fellow as a result of his casebook and efforts to improve legal education.
 Madison was also selected to be a contributing author in the Building on Best Practices in Legal Education, a book that evaluates methods to implement the recommendations of the Carnegie study.